gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Communication Protocols" ]
+categories: [ Electronics, Communication Protocols ]
 date: 2011-09-03
 draft: false
-lastmod: 2020-09-21
+lastmod: 2022-06-02
-tags: [ "electronics", "communication protocols", "SPI" ]
+tags: [ electronics, communication protocols, SPI, bit-banging, MOSI, MISO, peripherals, microcontrollers, MCP4131 ]
-title: "SPI Communication Protocol"
+title: SPI Communication Protocol
-type: "page"
+type: page
 ---

 ## Overview

-SPI stands for _Serial Peripheral Interface_, and was initially developed by Motorola.
-It is **full-duplex** (data can be sent in both directions at once), and is ideally suited to sending data streams between devices.
+SPI (_Serial Peripheral Interface_) is a **communication protocol commonly used to talk between microcontrollers/FPGAs and peripheral ICs on circuit boards**.
+The SPI protocol was initially developed by Motorola.
+It is **full-duplex** (data can be sent in both directions at once), and is ideally suited to sending medium-speed data streams between devices.
 Speeds of **10MHz** or more are achievable.
 It is a **de-facto standard**, which means there is no governing body that defines and regulates the protocol.
 This means there a quite a number of protocol variants.

 ## Advantages

-* SPI has much higher throughput compared to other board-level communication protocols (such as I2C or 1-wire), primarily because the bus lines are driven both high and low, and there is a separate wire for transmit and receive (full-duplex)
+* SPI has much higher throughput compared to other board-level communication protocols (such as I2C or 1-wire), primarily because the bus lines are driven both high and low, and there is a separate wire for transmit and receive (full-duplex).
+However not as fast as protocols such as LVDS.
-* SPI can have an arbitrary data/frame length
+* SPI can have an arbitrary data/frame length.
-* Most logic analysers support SPI decoding
+* Most logic analysers support SPI decoding.

 ## Disadvantages